Happy-Ferret/neje-ui/README.md

 ## Why not embed Chrome lib?

 1. Chrome lib is too big (about 100MB?) for a single app.
-Go is used to make a single app, not used in framework like electron.
+Go is for making single apps, not for framework like electron.
 2. Chrome lib APIs are always changing.
 3. Nobody wants to loose the eco system (easy to cross compile etc) of Go.
 4. Chrome lib is too difficult to understand :(